Written by James F. about his experience helping his father apply for the VA Aid and Attendance benefit.

 How to Avoid The Waiting Game

 Unfortunately, this situation is all too common among seniors waiting for approval of their Aid & Attendance Benefit application.
 But, there is help.
-Veterans Home Care offers the VetAssist® Program, which includes an interest-free loan so that your parent can start receiving home care for veterans while waiting for their application to be reviewed.
+Veterans Home Care offers the VetAssist® Program, for those who choose to use their VA Aid and Attendance funds primarily for in-home care or adult daycare.
+The VetAssist Program includes an interest-free loan so that your parent can start receiving home care for veterans while waiting for their application to be reviewed.
 The initial loan can be easily repaid as soon as the VA approves the application and issues retroactive funds to the veteran or the veteran’s surviving spouse.

 The VetAssist® Program also helps with the application process, from obtaining the needed documents to monitoring the application’s progress, providing you peace of mind and the opportunity to spend time with your loved one.